 Aaron Purcell, Director, Special Collections and University Archives

 Kira Dietz, Assistant Director, Special Collections and University Archives [appointment calendar]

 Ren Harman, Oral History Projects Archivist/Project Manager, VT Stories

 John Jackson, Archives Assistant

-There are many ways to speak about the materials in Special Collections.
-One way is to talk about the components of Special Collections, which, roughly and broadly, refer to the kinds of materials that are held here.
+There are many ways to speak about the materials in Special Collections and University Archives.
+One way is to talk about the components of Special Collections and University Archives, which, roughly and broadly, refer to the kinds of materials that are held here.
 They are:

 Manuscript collections: By this we mean collections of unpublished primary sources.

 Primary sources offer first-hand accounts of events and experiences whether they are public or private.
 They offer direct evidence or first-hand testimony of a topic under investigation or of a specific time and place.
 They are created by witnesses or recorders who experienced the events or conditions being documented.

 Primary sources are often created at the time when the events or conditions are occurring, but can also include autobiographies, memoirs, and oral histories recorded later.